joelwass/jsdeserializer/README.md

 * input is the object desired to be trimmed
 * model is the object that describes the pattern you'd like to trim to
-* Options is an optional third argument that currently takes in one key, `strict`.
+* options is an optional third argument that currently takes in one key, `strict`.
 If strict is true or options are null, then type strictness will be applied, otherwise key value pairs that don't match type won't be populated.

-This method will return a new object with only the keys from the input object that match the model in name and type (assuming strict).
+This method will return a new object with all of the keys of the model with the values populated from the input object, effectively trimming the input into the model.

+*If the input object does not contain the corresponding model key or the types do not match (assuming strict), the value in the return object will be set to null*

 ## Example
 ```